xyflow/react-flow-docs-v9/src/markdown/docs/api/component-props.md

 - `onEdgeMouseMove(event, edge)`: edge mouse move
 - `onEdgeMouseLeave(event, edge)`: edge mouse leave
 - `onEdgeContextMenu(event, edge)`: called when user does a right-click on an edge
+- `onEdgeUpdateStart(event, edge)`: called when user starts to update an edge
 - `onLoad(reactFlowInstance)`: called after flow is initialized
 - `onMove(flowTransform)`: called when user is panning or zooming
 - `onMoveStart(flowTransform)`: called when user starts panning or zooming